build-canaries/nevergreen/README.md

 Nevergreen is a build monitor with attitude.
 It is awesome for two reasons:

 * Your builds should always be green.
 Nevergreen understands this and only shows you jobs that have failed or are building.
 * Nevergreen uses HTML localStorage.
-So the config is local to your web browser.
+So the config is stored in your web browser.
 You only need to run it once to host hundreds of different build monitors.

 Check out the demo at [http://nevergreen.herokuapp.com](http://nevergreen.herokuapp.com).
 You can use https://builds.apache.org/cc.xml as a test cctray xml.